 Students with Disabilities

 Marshall University is committed to making all programs, services, and activities fully accessible to students with disabilities.
-The purpose of the Office of Disability Services Program is to provide the educational and physical accessibility support necessary for students to achieve their academic goals and to promote as much independence as possible on the part of the students with disabilities.
+The purpose of the Office of Disability Services is to provide the educational and physical accessibility support and reasonable accommodations necessary for students to achieve their academic goals and to promote as much independence as possible on the part of the students with disabilities.

 Services are available for all students with disabilities at the University, whether they are full or part time students.
 Students are required to provide documentation of the disability.
 The program staff will work with students to individualize the type and level of services provided.

 Marshall University requires that you request any academic accommodations you may want in the classroom and/or for course assignments, etc. The purpose of this page is to tell you how to make your requests.
 The following policies and procedures are intended as a guide for your convenience.